Ayoush/commit-history-modifier/README.md

 # coMmIT-hiStoRY-MoDIFier
-TEStinG SomE SuB PROceSs FoR MOdIFyiNG cOMmIt HIsTORY
+TEStinG SomE SUB PROceSs FoR MOdIFyiNG cOMmIt HIsTORY